Substance Use Policy

 criminalized and legal substance any different from one another (though we are not

-trying to regulate anyone’s medication, coffee drinking, sugar intake, phone use, etc.).
+trying to regulate anyone’s medication, coffee drinking, sugar intake etc.).

 We will also have an area for smoking cigarettes (not unlike the smoker section in